Elrinth/UperGrafX-Companion/README.md

-# UperGrafX-Companion
+# UperGrafX Companion

 UperGrafX is a HDMI solution with cd image and .pce rom loading for the Pc-Engine.
 You can find more information about the unit at the webpage here: http://www.upergrafx.com/home_en

-Functions / Features of this program:
+Functions / Features of UperGrafX Companion:

 - Allows you to fix your library of .pce-files to work with the UperGrafX.

-- The program will notify you that the UperGrafX won't work with .pce-files larger than 512KiB (ram restrictions in the hardware design).
+- Will notify you which of your .pce-files the UperGrafX won't work with (files larger than 512KiB won't work because of ram restrictions in the hardware design).

 - Allows you to convert .ccd-cdimages to .cdm-cdimages which work with UperGrafX.